raul23/chatbots/README.rst

        </a>
      </div>

-  If you ask to evaluate an invalid expression (e.g. 12+a12), it will respond: "Try asking something else!"
+  If you ask to evaluate an invalid expression (e.g. 12+a12), Eliza will intervene and try to psychoanalyze you for asking such silly questions.
 - You can ask the date with the ``date`` command or the more "human" commands: what date, what's the date

   .. raw:: html